 This particular visit had me over with some photography friends to explore, well mostly the beer selection, however I had a chance to steal away with my X100F to give it a run for it’s money out on the street.
 I’ll talk a little more about my thoughts on the camera at the end of the post, but my thought are mostly love for this beautifully compact camera.

-For the photographers out there, here’s a little insight into the gear used for my Berlin Street Photography.
+For the photographers out there, here’s a little insight into the gear used for my Street Photography trip to Berlin.
 Since picking up a Fuji XT2 in 2016 I’ve been a little obsessed with Fuji gear.
 I love how light and small they are and have totally fallen for the look and feel of the pictures they make too.
 However I didn’t always like Fuji to start with when I first picked one up in 2015.
 I went out to treat myself to a small mirrorless and actually went with the Olympus EM10 (which I loved and still have a soft spot for but have now parted ways with).
-I found, at the time the X100S cumbersome and stiff in my hands.
+I found, at the time the X100S cumbersome in my hands.
 I hated the range finder setup and don’t even get me started on the menu system.
 I was so set in my Canon ways that anything less than a centrally located view finder had me stumped.

-The Xt2 has now become my full time work horse and a single body has increased to 2, along with 3 new lenses added to the arsenal (16mm, 23mm 1.4 and 56mm) and now I’ve become accustomed to the compact mirrorless bodies I felt I wanted something even smaller to carry around, EVERYDAY.
+The Xt2 has now become my full-time workhorse and a single body has increased to 2, along with 3 new lenses added to the arsenal (16mm, 23mm 1.4 and 56mm) and now I’ve become accustomed to the compact mirrorless bodies I felt I wanted something even smaller to carry around, EVERYDAY.
 So the X100F was the choice for me.
 Why?
-Well firstly I wanted something that felt different from my work camera’s.
+Well, firstly I wanted something that felt different from my work cameras.
 I want street photography to stay fun and I felt like a new setup would be better than perhaps going with the XT20.
-Secondly I wanted the smallest 24MP that Fuji had to offer and this was the one.
+Secondly, I wanted the smallest 24MP that Fuji had to offer and this was the one.

 So far I’m so impressed with how quickly it can focus (in daylight.
 Not so much in low light) and also how silent the leaf shutter is.
-Along with this I find that people notice you way less.
+Along with this, I find that people notice you way less.
 I held the camera up right next to someone and they totally ignored me.
 This was hard with the XT2 because it looks more “serious”.
-Of course I did get shouted at a couple of times, as you do, but generally speaking, I went unnoticed.
+Of course, I did get shouted at a couple of times, as you do, but generally speaking, I went unnoticed.

-Any questions about my setup please leave a comment and thanks for reading 🙂
+Any questions about my setup please leave a comment and thanks for reading.